wsmelton/old_github_io/content/posts/automating-docker.md

 }
 ```

-If tomorrow Microsoft releases CTP 2.3, I simply update that file and issue the command `New-SqlContainer` in my PowerShell prompt.
+If tomorrow Microsoft releases CTP 2.3, I simply update that docker-compose file, to increment the version, and issue the command `New-SqlContainer` in my PowerShell prompt.
 Docker will go through pull the latest image and then recreate the containers for me:

 ![](/img/dockercompose2.png)